Nintendo Switch Online: How to sign up for the paid multiplayer service

-If you bought a Nintendo Switch (£450 at Amazon.co.uk), you might have noticed some fine print: "Online play will be free until the Nintendo Switch Online membership launches on Sept.
+If you bought a Nintendo Switch ($449 at Dicksmith.com.au), you might have noticed some fine print: "Online play will be free until the Nintendo Switch Online membership launches on Sept.
 18th, 2018."
-That deadline just passed -- meaning that Nintendo Switch owners that want to play multiplayer games like Splatoon 2, Mario Kart 8 and the upcoming Super Smash Bros.
+That deadline just passed -- meaning that Nintendo Switch owners who want to play multiplayer games like Splatoon 2, Mario Kart 8 and the upcoming Super Smash Bros.
 Ultimate online will need to pony up a modest fee for the privilege.

 Signing up for the service isn't too difficult, but the process takes a couple of steps.